 Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLAN).
 (2) Internal microphones (2) Record sound.
 (3) Webcam light (select models only) On: The webcam is in use.
 (4) Webcam (select models only) Records video and captures still photographs.
-(5) Keyboard light Illuminates the keyboard, especially in low-light conditions.
-(6) Keyboard light button and ambient light sensor Illuminates the keyboard, especially in low-light conditions.
+For information on using the webcam, access Help and Support.
+From the Start screen, type help, and then select Help and Support from the list of apps.

-The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.
 To see wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.